2020 WK League

 The 2020 WK League was the twelfth season of the WK League, the top division of women's football in South Korea.
 The regular season ran from 15 June to 15 October 2020.
 Due to the COVID-19 pandemic, the total amount of rounds were reduced from 28 to 21.

+Before the season, Gumi Sportstoto relocated to Sejong City.

-Incheon Hyundai Steel Red Angels won the title for the eight consecutive season after defeating Gyeongju KHNP in the final.
-Before the season, Gumi Sportstoto relocated to the city of Sejong.
+Incheon Hyundai Steel Red Angels won their eighth consecutive title after defeating Gyeongju KHNP in the play-offs final.